Everything you need to know about ambient noise headphones.

 The headphones have their own “AI” or internal programming that determines which noise cancelling mode is most suitable for the noise levels that they are currently recording.

 Usually, you can control what sound mode you want to use or if you want to leave it to adaptive programming.
-It’s a feature most common in premium, higher-end ANC headphones.
+It’s a feature most common in premium, higher-end noise cancelling headphones.

 Leading Headphone Models Related to Ambient Sound